Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Numerical Illustration of the Blockchain Enabled Social Media Network

 {\bf Results:}

-\begin{list}{\labelitemi}{\leftmargin=0em} \item \textit{Blockchain Improves a Network's Resilience:} Figure \ref{fig:SIR} compares the population dynamics and the effective infection rate in the SMN with and without the blockchain protocol.
-In the network with blockchain, $I(t)$ curve of $I(t)$ is flattened, with lower number of infected users and the infections distributed along a longer time.
-The effective infection rate is also smaller.
-This suggests that the BE-SMN slows down the misinformation transmission, and also lowers the number of the infected population. \item \textit{Different Communities Behave Differently to Misinformation:} Figure \ref{fig:community} compares the performance of the three communities in the network with blockchain.
-Specifically, Fig. \ref{fig:community} displays the ratio of each population, with $s(t)=\frac{S(t)}{N}$ representing the ratio of susceptible individuals in the community; $i(t)$ and $r(t)$ are defined similarly.
+\begin{list}{\labelitemi}{\leftmargin=0em} \item \textit{Blockchain Improves a Network's Resilience:} Figure \ref{fig:SIR} compares the population dynamics and the misinformation propagation rate in an OSN and a \BOSN{}.
+In the \BOSN{}, curve of $I(t)$ is flattened, with lower number of infected users and the infections distributed along a longer time.
+The misinformation propagation rate is also smaller.
+This suggests that the \BOSN{} slows down the misinformation propagation rate, and lowers the number of the infected users.
+It should be noted that misinformation spreads using the preferential attachment model.
+Regardless of the user's popularity or community membership, miners validate postings in a decentralized manner according to the Protocol \ref{alg:BOSN}.
+As a result, the Matthew effect in social networks has less of an impact on the \BOSN{}.

+\item \textit{Different Communities Behave Differently to Misinformation:} Figure \ref{fig:community} compares the performance of the three communities in the \BOSN{}.
+Specifically, it displays the fraction of each population, with $s(t)=\frac{S(t)}{N}$ representing the fraction of susceptible individuals in the community; $i(t)$ and $r(t)$ are defined similarly.
 The reproduction number $\mathcal{R}_0$ is also computed for each community.

-Due to the pre-defined parameters, community 1 has the strongest resilience to misinformation: $\mathcal{R}_0=1.20$ is the smallest among the three communities; the peak value of infected portion is less than 0.1, around 0.4 of the total population is unaffected in the end, and the misinformation exist for around 140 minutes, much shorter than that of community 3.
-On the other hand, community 3 has the weakest resilience: the peak value of infected portion is around 0.8, and all the population are affected in the end.
-The wooden bucket theory posits that the minimum fraction of honest miners under the blockchain protocol is decided by the community 3, which is most vulnerable to misinformation. \end{list}
+Due to the chosen parameters in (\ref{eq:simulation beta}, \ref{eq:simulation alpha}), community 1 has the strongest resilience to misinformation.
+The reproduction number $\mathcal{R}_0=1.67$ is the smallest among the three communities; the peak value of infected portion is only about 0.1, 0.5 of the total population is unaffected in the end, and the misinformation exist for around 100 minutes, much shorter than that of community 3.
+On the other hand, community 3 has the weakest resilience: the peak value of infected portion is nearly 0.8.
+The wooden bucket theory posits that the minimum fraction of honest miners in the \BOSN{} is determined by the community 3, which is most vulnerable to misinformation. \end{list}